ehgns-k/dorothy/README.md

 Then run `calibration.py`, which will write `calibration.json` file that contains calibration data of your SO-101 arm.

-Finally, run `main.py`, and enjoy the chess game against your SO-101 arm!
+Finally, run `main.py`, and enjoy a game of chess against your SO-101!